 Immediate availability – Customers can access the money immediately once it is received by the bank.

-No risk of bounced checks – Customers do not run the risk of a bounced check preventing them from receiving their funds.
+No risk of bounced checks – Customers do not run the risk of a bounced check preventing them from receiving their funds to their checking account or savings account.

 Less chargeback risk – ACH debit payments are not subject to chargebacks if a customer claims any problem with their purchase.
 Unlike with credit cards, the banks will not honor any request to charge back the transfer of funds for any reasons other than fraud or system failure.